biolab/cell-annotation/README.md

 the fast annotation of gene expression data with the cell types based on marker genes.

+## Installation

+The package is available at PIP and is installed with

+    pip install cellannotation

 ## Build the documentation

 For building the documentation one needs to have sphinx python package